gracehoober/react-jobly/README.md

 ## The deployed Jobly application can be view at:

 Features include:
+    A variety of companies listed and their associated open position.
     Searching for jobs based on keywords or fragments.

 ## Getting Started with Create React App